 More On Palm Care

 - Growing Rhapis Excelsa – The Lady Palm

 - Introducing the Metal Palm – Chamaedorea Metallica

 - Fertilizing Outdoor Palms

-Propagate Licuala palms from seed.
+Propagation of Licuala palms can be done using seeds.
 If you decide to grow this plant from seed, you’ll need to:

-- Start in late winter or early in spring.
+- Start in late winter or early spring.